-Equipment Hosting services for the technological platform of the Business School are supplied by the German firm United Internet The Business School actual physical dedicated and integrated infrastructure features: • One load balancing front server, to increase, without limits, the number of future students, • Two front-end Web servers, using Microsoft IIS Web service (With the possibility of growth on demand under secure communication services), One database server, using Microsoft SQL Server, One mail server, using Microsoft Exchange, One front-end Web server dedicated to WESTFIELD digital library, One disk-array with up to 12TB of disk space, Backup automated system (daily backups, weekly backups, monthly backups), "Green DC", • 24x7 security services Familiarity with Business School's Regulations Before enrolling, each student will be given a current WESTFIELD Business School catalog or access to the current catalog via the internet and various brochures and other publications that set forth the policies and regulations under which this Business School operates.
-The student's Enrollment Agreement with the Business School acknowledges the student's responsibility to become familiar with the contents of the Business School catalog.
+Hosting services for the technological platform of WBS are supplied by the German firm United Internet

+WBS actual physical dedicated and integrated infrastructure features:

+- One load balancing front server, to increase, without limits, the number of future students, - Two front-end Web servers, using Microsoft IIS Web service (With the possibility of growth on demand under secure communication services), - One database server, using Microsoft SQL Server,

+- One mail server, using Microsoft Exchange, - One front-end Web server dedicated to WESTFIELD digital library, - One disk-array with up to 12TB of disk space, - Backup automated system (daily backups, weekly backups, monthly backups), - "Green DC", - 24x7 security services

+Familiarity with Business School's Regulations

+Before enrolling, each student will be given a current WESTFIELD Business School catalog or access to the current catalog via the internet and various brochures and other publications that set forth the policies and regulations under which this Business School operates.
+The student's Enrollment Agreement with WBS acknowledges the student's responsibility to become familiar with the contents of WBS catalog.
 The student is responsible for becoming familiar with these policies and regulations and compliance with the published policies, and for knowing and meeting all degree requirements and academic regulations listed in the catalog.
-Ignorance or lack of familiarity $\frac{1}{2}$ with the information provided within the Business School's publications does not serve as an excuse for non-compliance for infractions.
+Ignorance or lack of familiarity with the information provided within WBS's publications does not serve as an excuse for non-compliance for infractions.

+Employment assistance

-Employment assistance The Business School does not make any guarantees of employment or salary upon graduation.
-The Business School will provide students with placement assistance, which will consist of identifying employment opportunities and advice on appropriate means of attempting to realize these opportunities.
+WBS does not make any guarantees of employment or salary upon graduation.
+WBS will provide students with placement assistance, which will consist of identifying employment opportunities and advice on appropriate means of attempting to realize these opportunities.

-Ref.
-ISD- Volume 7 | No. 4 | 2018-2019

 Administrative Staff

-President: Carlos E Mazo

-Executive Director: Maria Paula Murra

-Provost & Academic VP: Ignacio Maroto Mateo

-Academic Innovation & Research Director: Diego Mazo Academic and Accreditation Coordinator: Elio R. Acosta
+President: Carlos E Mazo Executive Director: Maria Paula Murra Provost & Academic VP: Ignacio Maroto Mateo Academic Innovation & Research Director: Diego Mazo Academic and Accreditation Coordinator: Elio R. Acosta Lead instructor MBA and EMBA: Marcela Guzman Lead instructor MDF: Orlando Ojeda Registrar: Ligia Barros Assurance of Learning, Online Learning & Platform: Noelia Salvador Experience Chief Officer: Camilo Arango Admissions Representative: Jimena Garcia Student services representative: Edannis Matos Student services representative: Lumey Contino Librarian: Desiree Roland

-Registrar: Teresa Alvarez

-Assurance of Learning, Online Learning & Platform: Noelia Salvador

-Marketing: Camilo Arango

-Admissions Representative: Veronica Diez

-Student services representative: Edannis Matos Student services representative: Lumey Contino

-Librarian: Desiree Roland

 Faculty

 Abanto, Andrés

 PhD Management - UQÁM Canada.
 Executive MBA - UQÁM Canada.